 As mainstream media moves away from in-depth coverage of world affairs, domestic issues and social conflicts, the documentary has become an important and much needed tool to draw attention to the serious issues facing our world today.
 At the same time, the craft of the documentary is expanding in exciting directions, merging diverse points-of-view with new technologies and responding to the immediacy of the internet.

 The fund therefore looks for films that are driven by thoughtful and in-depth storytelling, bolstered by a compelling visual approach.
-More than half the projects supported will spotlight the lives of women and youth around the globe, and illuminate the ways they are working to improve their communities, their futures and the world.
+A select number of projects supported will spotlight the lives of women and committed agents of social and environmental change around the globe, and illuminate the ways they are working to improve their communities, their futures and the world.

 In addition to funding, grantees will receive year-round support from TFI, including one-on-one guidance and consultation, helping each film to reach completion, enter the marketplace and find the broadest possible audience.